IuliiaBazhutina/Group-project-Christmas-website/README.md

 Select recipe: A user can choose a recipe from the dropdown list.
 Once the recipe is chosen, a function displays the recipe’s name, description, and image in the form.

 A users can change the name and description of the recipe.
 Once a user clicks the button “Save” the recipe with changes will be saved to the local storage.

-The button “View my recipes” will link to page 3 (My recipes), this page hasn’t been added yet.
+A user can save several recipes.

+Once a user clicks the button “View My recipes” the page My recipes (page3.html) will be loaded.

-On the page My recipes a user will see all the saved recipes.
+On the page My recipes (page3.html) a user can see all the saved recipes.

+Once the page My recipes is loaded a user can see all the recipes saved in the local storage.
+If there is no recipes saved in the local storage a user will see a message, that there is no saved recipes.

+To remove all the saved recipes a user should click a link "Clear my recipes".
+After that, the user will see a message, that there is no saved recipes.